-Home to big names like JPMorgan Chase, Capital One, M&T Bank, WSFS Bank and Citibank Delaware is a nationwide leader in fintech, business and financial services.
+Home to big names like Bank of America, Barclays US Consumer Bank & Barclays Bank Delaware, Capital One, M&T Bank, Marlette Funding, WSFS Bank and JPMorgan Chase, Delaware is a nationwide leader in fintech, business and financial services.
 The seminal legislation The Financial Management Act of 1981 kickstarted Delaware’s journey to becoming a hub for the financial services sector.
 Today, financial services is our state’s largest traded sector, and our trusted and sophisticated professional and business services firms–legal, accounting, consulting, and more–make Delaware an ideal corporate destination.

 In the First State, financial investors, consultants, global headquarters and more benefit from our strategic location, internationally trusted business law system, experienced workforce and uncomplicated business climate.
 We also punch above our weight in innovative technologies, like artificial intelligence, blockchain, cryptocurrency and machine learning, to ensure Delaware firms remain at the forefront of the business and financial services.

-“Fintech,” as a term, “is relatively new, but a closer look suggests that all financial services companies are becoming fintech companies, including the well-established incumbents as well as early-stage startups,” according to John Taylor, Director of Economic Research at the Delaware Prosperity Partnership.
-In fact, “some are referring to fintech as a standalone new industry.”
+“Fintech,” as a term, is relatively new, but a closer look suggests that all financial services companies are becoming fintech companies, including the well-established incumbents as well as early-stage startups.
+In fact, some are referring to fintech as a standalone new industry.

 To get a better understanding of Delaware’s position within the broader national and global fintech landscape and provide the basis for all ongoing conversations about Delaware’s fintech future, Delaware Prosperity Partnership, the First State Fintech Lab (FSFL), and the University of Delaware’s Institute for Public Administration (IPA) have produced a detailed report – Delaware in a Fintech Future